Texarkana, Texas: Geography

 According to the United States Census Bureau, the Texas city has a total area of 76.3 km2, of which 75.2 km2 is land and 1.1 km2, or 1.39%, is covered by water.
 The city is roughly 180 miles northeast of Dallas.

+Several creeks run through the area including Wagner Creek, Cowhorn Creek, Swampoodle Creek and Days Creek.